pulp/plugin_template/README.md

   black                 Boolean, whether to use black to format python source files.

+  flake8                Boolean, whether to use flake8 to lint python source files.

   check_commit_message  Include inspection of commit message for a reference to an issue in
                         pulp.plan.io.